-You know how Christians are extremely fond of claiming that we atheists hate their god?
+You know how some Christians are extremely fond of claiming that we atheists hate their god?
 It is one of those nonsensical claims we hear quite a bit.
 The fact that it is not possible to hate something which one doesn't believe exists never seems to occur to them, and this is usually what we find ourselves explaining when faced with this claim.
-In my experience, they usually try to work around this response by insisting that we really do believe in their god and are just mad at it.
-Perhaps there is a different line of inquiry that would be interesting to pursue.
+In my experience, they usually try to work around this response by insisting that we really do believe in their god and are just mad at it for some reason.
+Perhaps there is a different line of inquiry that would be interesting to pursue here.

 To the Christian who is convinced that I hate his or her god, I ask why I might do such a thing.
 Maybe they suppose I've had bad experiences with this particular god in my past.
 But who would be responsible for that?
 If I have had bad experiences, surely this was what their god desired.